Our team’s extensive knowledge of Free Trade Agreements (FTAs) has saved Western Australian businesses millions of dollars.

 A Certificate of Origin (COO) is a document that certifies the place of growth, production or manufacture of goods.

-To acquire preferential market treatment when importing and exporting goods, you may be required to obtain a FTA specific COO from CCI to be eligible.
+To acquire preferential market treatment when importing and exporting goods, you may be required to obtain a FTA specific COO from CCIWA to be eligible.